JadnjungSpector/Campus_Newbie/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory(CampusNewbie/CampusNewbie/Front_end_app), you can run:

 ### `npm start`